muhammadrivaldy/all-about-tech/code_smells.md

 ### Change preventers

-Change preventers are mean that if you want to change a function in one place, you need to put more effort to change the other files too.
-The change preventers are cover:
+Change preventers mean that if you want to change a function in one place, you need to put more effort into changing the other files too.
+The change preventers cover:

-- **Divergent change**: Too many changes in a class that maybe not really related to the class
+- **Divergent change**: Too many changes in a class that may not really related to the class
-- **Shotgun surgery**: Making a bit change but give a big impact (to other codes)
+- **Shotgun surgery**: Making a bit of change but giving a big impact (to other codes)
 - **Parallel inheritance hierarchies**: An inheritance must depend on another inheritance

 ### Dispensables